-There are two plans of study that lead to the M.S. degree: the capstone plan (also known as comprehensive examination) and the thesis plan.
-At least nine courses (36 units) are required, a majority of which must be in the Civil and Environmental Engineering Department.
-At least five of the courses must be at the 200 level.
-In the thesis plan, seven of the nine must be formal 100- or 200-series courses.
+There are two plans of study that lead to the MS degree: the thesis plan and the capstone plan (comprehensive examination).
+For both plans, at least nine courses (36 units) are required, a majority of which must be in the Civil and Environmental Engineering Department.
+At least five of the courses must graduate level (200 series).
+In the thesis plan, seven of the nine must be upper-division (100-series) or graduatelevel (200-series) courses.
 The remaining two may be 598 courses involving work on the thesis.
-In the capstone (comprehensive examination) plan, 500-series courses may not be applied toward the nine-course requirement.
-Courses completed outside of the department must be equal in rigor and related to the civil and environmental engineering program of study and are recommended to be quantitative in nature.
-In addition, M.S. students must attend the Civil and Environmental Engineering 200 seminar each guarter.
-Graduate students must meet two grade-point average requirements to graduate-a minimum 3.0 GPA in all coursework and a minimum 3.0 GPA in all 200-level coursework applied toward the degree.
+In the capstone plan (comprehensive examination), 500-series courses may not be applied toward the nine-course requirement.
+Courses completed outside of the department must be equal in rigor and related to the Civil and Environmental Engineering program of study and recommended to be quantitative in nature.
+In addition, MS students must enroll in a Civil and Environmental Engineering 200 seminar each quarter.
+A minimum 3.0 gradepoint average is required in all coursework and in all 200-level coursework applied toward the degree.
 All courses counting toward the nine-course requirement, except for 598, must be taken for a letter grade.